Sycnex/Windows10Debloater/README.md

 3) On the prompt, change to the directory where you extracted the files: e.g. - cd c:\temp
-4) Next, to run either script, enter in the following: e.g. - .\Windows10SysPrepDebloater.ps1 -Sysprep, -Debloat -Privacy and -StopEdgePDF
+4) Next, to run either script, enter in the following: e.g. - .\Windows10SysPrepDebloater.ps1 -Sysprep, -Debloat -Privacy

 # Sysprep, Interactive, and GUI Application

 There are now 3 versions of my Windows10Debloater - There is an interactive version, a GUI app version, and a pure silent version.

-Windows10SysPrepDebloater.ps1 - The silent version now utilizes the switch parameters: -Sysprep, -Debloat -Privacy and -StopEdgePDF.
+Windows10SysPrepDebloater.ps1 - The silent version now utilizes the switch parameters: -Sysprep, -Debloat -Privacy.
 The silent version can be useful for deploying MDT Images/sysprepping or any other way you deploy Windows 10.
 This will work to remove the bloatware during the deployment process.

 Windows10Debloater.ps1 - This interactive version is what it implies - a Windows10Debloater script with interactive prompts.
 This one should not be used for deployments that require a silent script with optional parameters.
 This script gives you choices with prompts as it runs so that you can make the choices of what the script does.